What are the “law of commandments” which Jesus Christ abolished, Eph 2:15?

 ‘No foreigner [gentile] may enter within the barricade which surrounds the temple and enclosure.
 Anyone who is caught doing so will have himself to blame for his ensuing death’.

-This is the “middle wall of separation” Paul refers to in Eph 2:14.
-The wall was a symbol of the separation between Jew and Gentile.
-The Romans broke down this in A.D.
-70 when they destroyed the temple.
-Jesus Christ broke down the separation between Jew and Gentile that this wall represented.
+This is the “middle wall of separation” Paul referred to in Ephesians 2:14.
+The wall was symbolic of the great separation between Jew and Gentile.
+However, now in Jesus Christ, Jew and Gentile are no longer separated, but one, thus breaking down “the wall” that separated them.

 Let’s continue, coming now to the verse in question.

-Eph 2:15 having abolished in His flesh the enmity, [that is,] the law of commandments [contained] in ordinances, so as to create in Himself one new man [from] the two, [thus] making peace,
+Eph 2:15 having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances [dogma], so as to create in Himself one new man from the two, thus making peace,

 Eph 2:16 and that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity.